ViewComponent/view_component/docs/known_issues.md

 - Render an entire form within a single ViewComponent.
 - Render a [partial](https://guides.rubyonrails.org/layouts_and_rendering.html#using-partials) within the ViewComponent which includes the form.
 - Use a [custom `FormBuilder`](https://guides.rubyonrails.org/form_helpers.html#customizing-form-builders) to create reusable form components:
-  - Without FormBuilder at all, [use Action View helpers](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html) to create the desired output
+  - Using FormBuilder the default way.
+This means to [use Action View helpers](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html) to create the desired output
   - Using a FormBuilder that overrides all field helpers to render a ViewComponent, so that each field can be customized individually (for example, [view_component-form](https://github.com/pantographe/view_component-form))
   - Using a lightweight implementation of ViewComponent.
 For example, [Primer ViewComponents](https://github.com/primer/view_components) implemented [`ActsAsComponent`](https://github.com/primer/view_components/blob/main/lib/primer/forms/acts_as_component.rb) which is used in the context of `FormBuilder`.